-The University of Portsmouth Bursary incorporates the National Scholarship Programme.
 Please note this bursary is only available to students paying the full £9,250 fee, and therefore is not available to NHS funded or other sponsored students, or students from Wales, Scotland or Northern Ireland.
 Different levels of bursary may be available to you if you are studying a PGCE course, for further information see Postgraduate Fees & Funding.
 For more information about the University of Portsmouth Bursary call our dedicated Fees and Bursary helpline on +44 (0)23 9284 3052.